BLCM/BLCMods/Borderlands 2 mods/Ugyuu/Battleborn Gear/README.md

 This is a collection of gear representing some Battleborn characters.

-Note: These weapons can be very powerful.
-Use at your own risk of losing / gaining fun.
+Note: These weapons are more powerful than your usual gun Use at your own risk.
-Also, since I'm not updating these anymore, there's a good chance that there will be incompatibilities or bugs.

-This gear is made to replicate the character, it's weapon and the skills that they use, all put into the single gear piece made for them.
+This gear is made to replicate the character's skills / weapons in some way, put into a single piece of gear made for them.

 Melee characters not included.